siya2436/NYU-Data-Bootcamp-Final/README.md

 These considerations guided the choice of models and evaluation strategies used in later stages.

+Because the diabetes prediction task is highly imbalanced, overall accuracy alone is not a reliable measure of model performance.
+A model can achieve high accuracy by consistently predicting the majority non-diabetic class while failing to identify high-risk individuals.
+For this reason, models are primarily compared using recall, precision, and F1-score for the diabetic class.
+Recall measures the ability to correctly identify diabetic individuals, which is critical for screening purposes, while precision reflects the rate of false positives.
+The F1-score summarizes this trade-off by balancing recall and precision.
+Accuracy is reported for completeness, but it is not treated as the primary criterion for model comparison.

 ### 5. Modeling Strategy
 All models are organized into three parts.